7 Top Best Types of Mutual Funds in India

 Not only this but also fund houses organized numerous awareness programs which indeed broadened the investors’ perceptions regarding mutual fund investment to a great extent.
 In this article, we would learn the 7 Top Best Types of Mutual Funds in India.
-Different types of mutual funds in India.
-After reading this article fully you would learn all types of mutual funds that are being operated in India right now.
+After going through this article you would learn all types of mutual funds that are being operated in India right now.

 The AMFI has classified mutual fund schemes into the following 7 broad categories according to their basic investment objectives.
 They are as follows.

-Growth or Equity Fund;
+- Growth or Equity Fund;

-Income or Debt Fund;
+- Income or Debt Fund;

-Liquid & Money Market Fund;
+- Liquid & Money Market Fund;

-Equity Linked Savings Scheme(ELSS);
+- Equity Linked Savings Scheme(ELSS);

-Fund of Funds.
+- Fund of Funds.

 These schemes are further classifieds into different categories as per their characteristics such as asset class, structure, and investment objective.
 Before the detailed discussion on the types of mutual funds in India let’s just see how mutual funds work in a Flow Chart form.